hpo13/Casambi-OpenHAB-Simple/README.md

       ],
 ```
 Included are four controls for brightness (Dimmer), color (Color), white leve (White Dimmer) and color temperature (CCT).
 Some of the information seems to be vendor dependent.
 It remains to be seen how much the structure varies between different vendors and how this affects operation of the driver

+## Known bugs

+* Color (hue) setting gives wrong color
+* Bridge channel 'Online status' does not work

+For more issues concerning code cleanup, additional functionality, errors and production preparation see doc/ToDos_and_Issues.md